LLNL/axom/src/axom/sina/docs/sphinx/tutorial.rst

 Input and Output
 ----------------

 Once you have a document, it is easy to save it to a file.
-After executing the below, your will output a file named "my_output.json" which you can ingest into a Sina datastore.
+To save to a JSON, we run the saveDocument() with the optional argument Protocol set to JSON or set as nothing.
+Alternatively, if you wish to save the document to an HDF5 file, you must set saveDocument()'s optional Protocol parameter to HDF5.
+After executing the below, you will output a file named "my_output.json" and a file named "my_output.hdf5", both of which you can ingest into a Sina datastore.

 .. literalinclude:: ../../examples/sina_tutorial.cpp
    :language: cpp
-   :lines: 116-118
+   :lines: 116-119

 If needed, you can also load a document from a file.
 This can be useful, for example, if you wrote a document when writing a restart and you want to continue from where you left off.
+To load from a JSON file simply run loadDocument() with the optional argument Protocol set to JSON or set as nothing, and to load from an HDF5 set the Protocol to HDF5.

 .. literalinclude:: ../../examples/sina_tutorial.cpp
    :language: cpp